rbartlensky/tower-def-rs/README.md

 ## Introduction

-This is my attempt at creating a tower defence game in Rust using the Amethyst game engine.
+This is my attempt at creating a tower defense game in Rust using the Amethyst game engine.

 ### Implemented so far